top of page

 As light is starting to be shed on this issue due to "green" concerns, the cut flower industry is going to great lengths to convince us that imported flowers can have a low carbon footprint, by providing research showing that flowers flown from Africa can use less energy overall than those produced in Europe because they're not grown in heated greenhouses.

-It also does't take into account that if we keep it seasonal there is no need to use heated greenhouses.
-Local wildflower florists, using polly tunnels in the uk can produce a huge variety of beautiful, seasonal blooms all year round.
+It also doesn't take into account that, if we keep it seasonal, there is no need to use heated greenhouses.
+Local wildflower florists, using poly tunnels in the UK can produce a huge variety of beautiful, seasonal blooms all year round.

-The good news is, there are more and more artisan florists working hard to grow sustainable blooms across the uk, and the more we support them, the more there will be.
+The good news is that there are more and more artisan florists working hard to grow sustainable blooms across the UK, and the more we support them, the more there will be.

-Flowers grown locally and in season are usually grown organically or without the need of being fed synthetic fertilizers under artificial light.
+Flowers grown locally and in season are usually grown organically or without the need to be fed synthetic fertilizers under artificial light.
 They keep the local ecosystem healthy providing food for the bees and butterflies, and they also feed the local economy, providing jobs within the community.

 Locally grown flowers only require a reusable bucket for transport and maybe a bit of paper for wrapping a bouquet.
-They are freshly picked, and kept in water whilst transported, so will last longer in a vase, and the buckets of wild flowers I use for weddings are far cheaper than the imported blooms.
+They are freshly picked and kept in water whilst transported, so will last longer in a vase.

 So the solution to flowers that feed the soul and care for our earth - Use local, seasonal flowers for all occasions.
-Search for locally grown flowers in your area, and as the demand grows then so will the home grown blooms.
+Search for locally grown flowers in your area, and as the demand grows then so will the UK-grown blooms.

 If you would like to speak to us about partnering with you to create your dream wedding get in touch here.